MetOffice/CSET/docs/source/contributing/getting-started.rst

 ------------------

-If you have been running with your conda environment for some time it might be worth re-installing conda and recreate it again from newer lock files.
+If you have been running with your conda environment for some time it might be worth recreating your it from newer lock files to get the latest tools.

 .. code-block:: bash